deluser8/deluser8.github.io/content/news/_index.md

 news_items:

-- text: Our papers have been accepted by NDSS 26 (summer cycle).
-Congratulations to [Mengying](https://funeoka-yumee.github.io/).
+- text: Our paper has been accepted by NDSS 26 (summer cycle).
+Congratulations to [Mengying](https://funeoka-yumee.github.io/) and hope to see you in San Diego.
   extra_text: "Jul 2025."
   date: 2025-7-3